 When the federal census was taken in 1930, Joseph and Marie and their family lived on "Brick Road" in the small coal mining patch town of Republic, Redstone Township.
 His employment is listed as "laborer" in the local "coal mine."

 Sadly, Joseph in about 1935 became afflicted with cancer of the sigmoid (colon).
 After two-and-a-half years of enduring the illness, including a colostomy procedure, he passed away at home at the young age of 43, on Feb.
 21, 1938.
 He had suffered from a "lingering illness [of] complications," said the Uniontown Morning Standard, and he was "ill at home for a number of months" before his death.
 Burial was in Sylvan Heights Cemetery.
-His sons were teenagers at the time.

 ~ Son James "Robert" Mills ~